What is higher order conditioning

 Many television and radio advertisements feature famous sportscasters whose voices have been associated with exciting sports events for years.
 Through repeated pairings of the voices with the advertised product, feelings of excitement or positivity may become associated with the product through second-order conditioning6 and evaluative conditioning.

 In the United States, the use of tobacco is one of the leading causes of preventable deaths.

 Even though many smokers are motivated to quit, 95% relapse within a year after quitting.
 High order conditioning in smoking addiction may contribute to the difficulty of quitting completely.

 When environmental cues are associated with nicotine, which is the unconditioned stimulus, the smoking-related stimuli become motivational salience even without explicit conditioning.

 Multiple drug exposures contribute to enhanced second-order conditioning.
-The external stimuli can then evoke cravings and “nicotine wanting” through second-order conditioning in smokers7.
+The external stimuli, serving as secondary reinforcers, can then evoke cravings and “nicotine wanting” through second-order conditioning in smokers7.

 Sensory-based memories of events help animals select the correct behaviors to adapt to their environment.
 This adaptive, complex behavior, however, can also cause problems at times.
 One example is taste aversion.